 Each course module adopts a Mission Essential Task List (METL) approach where students are taught a list of tasks required in order to successfully implement the skills in the hands on section.
 We will follow this agenda:

 This course is aimed at students who have some experience with software development and/or binary reverse engineering, but want to learn more about binary reverse engineering, attacking embedded systems, and Ghidra.

 If you are comfortable reading and writing C, you should have the background knowledge required for this course.

 To help students before the course, we will provide recommended pre-course materials.
 This will help less experienced students get up to speed before the course.

-Eric EVENCHICK has worked in development and reverse engineering roles for hardware and software companies.
+Eric Evenchick has worked in security, design, and development roles for hardware and software companies.
 He now specializes in embedded device security, automotive security, and bespoke tool development.
 Eric's work with embedded systems began with development of research vehicles at the University of Waterloo, in partnership with General Motors and the US Environmental Protection Agency.
 This experience lead to roles in developing automotive firmware and reverse engineering vehicle systems at companies including Tesla Motors and Faraday Future.
-Eric is currently a Technical Director at NCC Group where he performs security testing on a wide variety of targets.
-In 2014, Eric founded Linklayer Labs, which provided consulting services and develops open source hardware tools for the information security community.
-Since 2012, he has been a contributor to Hackaday, a blog covering hardware and software "hacks."
+Eric has previously held the roles of Technical Director at NCC Group and Principal Research Consultant at Atredis.
+In these roles, he performed security assessments on a wide variety of hardware and software targets.
 Eric holds a Bachelor of Applied Science in Electrical Engineering from the University of Waterloo.
-He has presented at numerous software and security conferences including Black Hat events in USA, Asia, and Europe, SecTor, ToorCon, and PyCon USA.
-His work has been featured by several publications, including Wired and Forbes.
+He has presented at numerous software and security conferences including Black Hat, escar, SecTor, ToorCon, NorthSec, and PyCon USA.
+His work has been featured by several prominent publications, including Wired and Forbes.